DanielBradford/rubic/README.md

 - **Coral** (rgb(255, 95, 37))
 - **Teal** (rgb(1, 128, 128))
 - **White** (#ffffff)
-As the application is centered around recipes and cooking i used a Chef Hat Symbol as the maing logo.
+As the application is centered around recipes and cooking i used a Chef Hat Symbol as the main logo.
 The FONTS used were from Google Fonts:
 - **Fredoka One**
 - **Gayathri**